Deborah Gray: Music career (singing, writing, touring, recording and producing)

 Gray's first record deal was with Laser Records, an Australian label.
 "Love Song of O" peaked at number 89 in Australia in January 1978.

 In 1982, Gray left Australia to pursue music full time after being offered a record deal and a European tour in the pop duo “Trouble” with Coconut Records, a label of German record company Hansa.
 She had a European top 40 hit “No Time to Lose”, released the same year.
 Trouble’s next singles were “Ich Bin Trouble” and “Cosmetic”.

 Gray recorded and toured with her bandmate Luan Peters in Europe throughout 1982 to 1983.
 She then returned to Australia in 1983 looking to build on the interest in her own solo material (by CBS/Sony New York) and by imagining a sophisticated visual and electronic duo alternative.

 In 1983 Gray formed a musical partnership with fellow musician/producer Roy Nicolson who had returned from producing and writing in the UK.
 Gray composed and co-produced an albums’ worth of demos with Nicolson.
 She was signed along with Roy Nicolson by CBS Records Australia.
 They named their musical partnership ARVO.
 Their first pop album was entitled “Luna” and was produced at Paradise Studios Sydney and released in Australia 1984.

-Gray moved to New York in 1986 to study jazz vocalization and songwriting.
+Gray moved to New York in 1986 to study jazz vocalisation and songwriting.
 She lived there for 9 years, performing in many of the known cabaret and jazz clubs (Maxims, Blue Note, Bradleys, The Supper Club, Tatou) and recording her first all original jazz CD featuring trumpeter Roy Hargrove.